ABOUT US

 History of Wekiva River Players

 Wekiva River Players is Seminole County's longest-running theater ensemble, performing continuously since 1993.
 From its beginnings WRP has served the community, not just providing theatrical entertainment, education and opportunities, but also giving back creatively to support important local causes through donations of time, money and talent.
-Over the years we've worked with a variety of charitable organizations, including our recent and ongoing involvement with Music for Melons, raising funds for breast cancer research.
+Over the years we've worked with a variety of charitable organizations, including our ongoing involvement with Music for Melons, raising funds for breast cancer research.

 Board of Directors